 When setting up an approval workflow, you can choose from the conditions in the table below.
 Keep in mind:

-- Conditions only trigger if the corresponding section in the employee’s work schedule is set up correctly.
+- Conditions only trigger if the corresponding section in the employee’s work schedule or time tracking policy is set up correctly.

 - You can decide if a submission must match all or any of the conditions to trigger the workflow.
 Use the dropdown in the Condition drawer to switch between the two options.